Study Staff Biographies

 Kari Pilolla, PhD, RDN

-Kari Pilolla is an Assistant Professor of Nutrition in the College of Agriculture, Food and Environmental Sciences and a Research Associate within the Center for Solutions Through Research in Diet and Exercise, an obesity-focused research center, at the California Polytechnic State University in San Luis Obispo.
+Kari Pilolla is an Assistant Professor of Nutrition in the College of Agriculture, Food and Environmental Sciences, the Cal Poly Dietetic Internship Director, and a Research Associate within the Center for Solutions Through Research in Diet and Exercise, an obesity-focused research center, at the California Polytechnic State University in San Luis Obispo.
 Her educational background includes Master of Science degrees in both nutrition science and exercise physiology and a Doctoral degree in nutrition science with minors in exercise physiology and adult and higher education.
 Her graduate work focused on exercise and diet effects on metabolic syndrome and other cardiometabolic risk factors in at-risk women.
 After completing her dissertation, she worked as a post-doctoral scholar on USDA childhood obesity grant through Extension programs in Oregon.
 Additionally, Dr. Pilolla is a Registered Dietitian Nutritionist, a Radiology Technician (specializing in DEXA) in the state of California and holds a Certificate of Training in Adult Weight Management through the Academy of Nutrition and Dietetics.
 Dr. Pilolla has a varied background that spans from functional health and sports nutrition to cardiometabolic and gut health.
 She has worked in clinical health care and research settings as a clinical exercise physiologist, dietitian, and researcher, treating and preventing obesity and related co-morbidities through diet and exercise modifications in various populations from preschool through older adulthood.
 Dr. Pilolla’s research focuses on the role of nutrition and exercise in cardiometabolic health risk and nutrition for sport performance and recovery.

 Michael LaFrano, PhD, RDN